DetroitIWW/detroitiww.org/_events/february-meeting.md

 We ask for new members and folks curious in the union to meet with a delegate before attending a monthly business meeting.
 Email us at [detroit@iww.org](mailto:detroit@iww.org) and we’ll connect you with an IWW delegate who you can meet with one-on-one!

+Interested in joining?
+Join online or in-person with a delegate.

+We use Rusty’s Rules at our business meeting.

+Email detroit@iww.org for location details.